-Ryan school murder: Conductor Ashok Kumar describes police brutality that compelled him to confess
+Ryan school murder: Conductor Ashok Kumar describes police brutality that compelled him to confess - Firstpost

 Two days after this, a criminal lawyer from Haryana's Rohtak, 26-year-old Mohit Verma, took up the case.
 He met the accused in Bhondsi jail on 14 September and heard from him, how the police had tortured him to get a confession.
 Meanwhile, Ashok's family was also denying the Haryana Police's claim that his limp was because of paralysis.
 Ashok's wife claimed that he had no medical history, arguing that how could he have previously worked as a driver, if he had paralysis.

 Amid speculations about foul play on the police's part, the investigation of the murder was transferred to the Central Bureau of Investigation (CBI).
-A month after the murder, CBI arrested a class 11 student of the victim's school, revealing that the teenager had murdered Pradyuman to delay the exams.
+A month after the murder, CBI arrested a class 11 student of the victim's school, revealing that the teenager had murdered the Class 2 student to delay the exams.

 Following this, Ashok was finally granted bail due to the lack of incriminating evidence against him.
 Speaking with Firstpost, he shared the ordeal he suffered behind bars.